SwapnilNair/SafariFox/README.md

 # The SafariFox : Bringing Safari to Firefox

-**This is a mod to make Firefox look more like the new Safari Unveiled at WWDC 2021.
+**This was a mod to make Firefox look more like the new Safari Unveiled at WWDC 2021.
 It features tabs and address bar in a unified bar,similar to Safari for MacOS Monterey.**
+> I love Apple's Design , but their pricing ?
+Not so much.

 (Note:All the buttons are customizable and can be removed.)